Falcon Officials of the Year

-Starting at age 12, girls are encouraged to consider becoming on ice referees.
+Starting at age 12, girls and boys are encouraged to consider becoming on-ice officials.

-Click here to register for Hockey University Officiating 1/2.
+Click here to register for the HCOP program.
 This is the online course that must be completed prior to registering for the clinic.

 FREQUENTLY ASKED QUESTIONS: